Mati365/ckeditor5-livewire/README.md

 ### Custom configuration with plugins and toolbar items ⚙️

-Override the default configuration with custom plugins and toolbar items:
+Override the default configuration with custom plugins and toolbar items.
+In this example, the editor will only have `Essentials`, `Paragraph`, `Bold`, `Italic`, `Link`, and `Undo` plugins, and the toolbar will contain only bold, italic, link, undo, and redo buttons.
+The editor locale is set to Polish (`pl`), and a custom translation for the "Bold" label is provided.

 ```blade
 <livewire:ckeditor5